at-import/jacket/readme.md

 ### The jacket() function

 Use the jacket function to conditionally output values.
-If any context matches a context in the `$jacket` variable, the value will be output.
+If any context in the jacket function matches a context in the `$jacket` variable, the value will be output.

 ```scss
 property: jacket($value, $contexts...);